softtrainee/arlab/docs/bakeout_scripting.rst

 * ``ramp(0,-100)`` decreases the temperature setting from the current temperature to 0 C at a rate of -100 C/hr.

-* Notice that the ``start`` parameter of the :py:func:`ramp` function is optional.
+* Notice that the :py:attr:`start` parameter of the :py:func:`ramp` function is optional.
 If omitted the controller's current temperature is used as the starting point

 To activate a script for a given controller use the drop down menu located above the *Duration* box